olc-digital/amanda-brookfield/src/pages/blog/2014-10-19-creative-frictions.md

 But now (with novel 16) a new friction has come into play, the most 'creative' yet.
 It's called RSI.
 Thanks to so many hours at my desk this year, chiselling at the coal-face of my manuscript, my right shoulder has decided to adopt a position which, inconveniently, fires shooting pains down my right arm.
 Horrible!
 Infuriating.
 Painful.
 I am writing this slowly, with breaks every couple of minutes to twiddle my wrists and windmill my arms.
 I am having hours of weekly physio.
 I am booked to see a Shoulder Specialist.
 There is talk of injections.
 Aaaaaaaaaaaaaaaagh.

 And never - NEVER - have I been more eager to work.
 I can hear the end of my novel in my head.
-I know what it is about, where it is going, how to get it there...........those days of abstract distractions -  navel-gazing or watching the foxes in the garden  - are a distant memory.
+I know what it is about, where it is going, how to get it there........... those days of abstract distractions -  navel-gazing or watching the foxes in the garden  - are a distant memory.
 ALL I WANT TO DO IS WRITE.
 Perhaps, precisely because, for the first time in twenty five years, I can't.

 I prefer the old type of frictions.
 I want them back.
 I'll never moan about them again.
 I promise.
 When the RSI is cured, I am going to be the most grateful, efficient, productive novelist the world has ever seen.